kallesh-bs/demo-projects-ts/README.md

 @tailwind components;
 @tailwind utilities;

-# commit -> intalled dependencies for tailwindcss in project
+# commit -> intalled dependencies for tailwindcss in project and configured to use